MaxDevv/Curing-Cancer/README.md

 - Implemented a solution to break down large comment sections into manageable chunks
 - Combined processed chunks into a comprehensive dataset

+### Symptom Reduction Phase
+- Extracted all symptoms from the processed anecdotes
+- Implemented text normalization to remove punctuation and standardize case
+- Successfully reduced symptom count from 1697 to 1167 through deduplication
+- Created a standardized question format for each symptom:
+  "On a scale of 1-10, how severely have you experienced an abnormal onset or worsening of this symptom within the last 6 months: {symptom}"
+- Used AI to reformat symptoms into clear, medically appropriate terminology
+- Stored the reduced symptom list for questionnaire development

 ### Technical Challenges Overcome
 - Managed token limitations of AI models by implementing dynamic chunking
 - Developed a merging algorithm to optimize chunk sizes while staying within token limits